ReactiveX/rxjs/docs_app/content/guide/operators.md

         },
         complete() {
           hasCompleted = true;
-          // If we still have timers running, we don't want to yet. if (allTimerIDs.size === 0) {
+          // If we still have timers running, we don't want to complete yet. if (allTimerIDs.size === 0) {
             subscriber.complete();
           }